studenttak/modules/0371/mdModule.md

 The way you specify a path depends on your operating system, please Google search for a tutorial that is specific to your operating system.

 * `ranContent.csv`: this is the file that you downloaded earlier from the "RAM file" sheet of the assembler.
-* `logFile.tsv`: this is the log file that is in a TSV (tab separated values) format.
+* `logFile.tsv`: this is the log file that is in a TSV (tab-separated values) format.

 Go back to the assembler, switch to the "traceRawData" sheet, then use the menu item "File \| Import" to trigger the "Import file" dialog.
-Click "Upload", select the `logFile.tsv` from earlier.
+Click "Upload", and select the `logFile.tsv` from earlier.

 You will then be presented with the option of importing the TSV, be sure to follow these specifications: